walles/waitinator/web/icons/README.md

-Icon source is the [/icon](../../icon) directory.
+Icon source is the [/icon](/icon) directory, instructions available in there for how to edit the icon.

-Maskable flavors done from a rendered PNG using <https://maskable.app/editor>.